veritysetup(8) — Linux manual page

 DM-VERITY ON-DISK SPECIFICATION top

-The on-disk format specification is available at DMVerity
+The on-disk format specification is available on the DMVerity

 <https://gitlab.com/cryptsetup/cryptsetup/wikis/DMVerity> page.